BiltosLab/NebulaOS/README.md

 # NebulaTOS

-Learning OS dev atm just basic stuff this is my first hello world running as a bootloader following a guide on udemy .
+Learning OS dev atm just basic stuff this is my first hello world running as a bootloader.

 ## To run:
 Install these packages on linux (depends on distro)